Lieutenant Narwhal, you will not be able to simply apply what you learned during your Napoleonic Campaigns to dominate the US Civil War.

 For a game about coordinating distant forces across a small region rather than just on a battlefield, the game lacks tools to coordinate units not in range of the Commander-in-Chief.
 I already covered the stiff “urgency system” (which should have been split between “speed” and “aggressiveness”), but there is no way to have your divisions coordinate when afar (they don’t coordinate their march speeds or their attacks but instead always act as if they were the only division at their location).
 The only way to avoid your “distant” divisions not to either always attack, always stand or always withdraw at the sight of any enemy is to give them the “initiative” order, but you cannot give more details depending on what they face (“only attack if you are sure of victory”, “attack with low urgency to pin”, …).
 Maybe The Road to Gettysburg also played better than its predecessor because all combats happened in the central region, “in range” of the C-i-C’s micromanagement.

 D. Scenario design & Balancing

 There are two scenarios in the game, and the short one is only the battle itself, with not much manoeuvring possible.

-Even the larger scenario does not have the strategic freedom of Napoleon’s Campaign, where Corps both allied, hostiles and objectives were all over the place.
-Instead, the Union starts grouped, there is only one route to the exit area and, in my numerous tests before I understood why my units were not moving, I found out that the Union AI always has exactly the same strategy : larger cavalry straight to Gettysburg, smaller one toward Chambersburg, and once in contact forms a mega-stack before attacking.
+Even the larger scenario does not have the strategic freedom of Napoleon’s Campaign, where Corps (both allied and hostiles) and objectives were all over the place.
+Instead, the Union starts grouped, there is only one route to the exit area and, in my numerous tests before I understood why my units were not moving, I found out that the Union AI always uses the same strategy : larger cavalry straight to Gettysburg, smaller one toward Chambersburg, and once in contact form a mega-stack before attacking.
 It works, at least at difficulty 3 out of 4 at which I am playing, but only because of the massive Union numerical advantage.